We may earn commission from affiliate links →

-Some cities have a korzo, other have an esplanade or a riva, in Ohrid, it is the charshija and as usual, it is the place to see and be seen.
-Letnica is on the left side, taking up almost an entire corner and is opposite the lake.
-A great place to sit and people watch whilst enjoying good coffee.
-You can also order basic food here such as ham and cheese toasted sandwiches, pancakes and ice cream – it might not be on the drinks menu but ask the waiter, and he’ll order it for you 😉
+Some cities have a korzo, and others have an esplanade or a Riva; in Ohrid, it is the charshija, and as usual, it is the place to see and be seen.
+Letnica is on the left side, taking up almost an entire corner, and is opposite the lake.
+A great place to sit and watch people while enjoying good coffee.
+You can also order basic food here, such as ham and cheese toasted sandwiches, pancakes, and ice cream – it might not be on the drinks menu, but ask the waiter, and he’ll order it for you 😉

-Liquid is a stunning cafe that doubles as a nightclub in the evening (if night clubbing is your thing, then Liquid should definitely on your list of places to go!).
+The liquid is a stunning cafe that doubles as a nightclub in the evening (if nightclubbing is your thing, then Liquid should be on your list of places to go!).

-Liquid is located right on the water of Lake Ohrid in the old part of town, so walking distance from the center.
-Great coffee, great food & drinks but most importantly, great view, It is one of a kind in that during the day it is so chilled out but by nightfall, it is cranking!
+Liquid is located right on Lake Ohrid’s water in the old part of town, within walking distance from the center.
+Great coffee, great food & drinks, but most importantly, great view, It is one of a kind in that it is so chilled out during the day, but by nightfall, it is cranking!

 The best way to get here is by one of the small boats on the lake.
-There are men waiting to take tourists on tours around the lake to see the view of Ohrid from the water – definitely do this!
+Men are waiting to take tourists on tours around the lake to see the view of Ohrid from the water – definitely do this!